ghanad/cassandra_jmx_exporter/README.md

 Example manifests are provided in the `k8s/` directory.

+A Helm chart is available under `charts/cassandra-jmx-exporter` for configurable deployments, including optional resources such as ServiceMonitor and Ingress for Prometheus scraping and external exposure.

 1.  **Create a ConfigMap** from your `config.yml` file:
     ```sh
     kubectl create configmap jmx-exporter-config --from-file=config.yml -n your-namespace